mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/1wubhh0.jpeg)

 <!--
-Finally we're at the heart of this talk.
+We're not at the heart of this talk.

 We'll talk about *how* we can reduced the number of keys in the following slides but let's focus on *why* this is something we want to do.

-- Reducing finger movement means reducing fatigue and strain on the hands -> More ergonomic
+- Reducing finger movement means reducing fatigue and strain on the hands.
+It is more ergonomic
+- Reducing finger movement means faster typing because your finger needs to travel less distance to press the keys you want
 - Reducing finger movement means fewer errors: you don't need to reposition your hands and thus reduce the probability of misplacing them making mistakes
 - Improving typing habits: you can't use incorrectly what doesn't exists.
 I've always used the pinkies incorrectly especially for pressing the "shift" key which made them hurt after a day of work.
 Reducing the number of keys means that you're constrained to use your keyboard properly.
-- Portability (duh!)
+- Another advantage is the fact that is more portable
 - They look *adorable*

+To sum this up: essentially the idea here is that reducing the number of keys reduces the finger movement and this has a lot of ergonomic and typing speed advantages.

-To this we'll see in a bit how we'll move our keys to the fingers, and not the other way around.
+We'll see shortly *how* we can reduce the number of keys by moving our keys to the fingers, and not the other way around.
 -->

 ---